 Why Should You Invest In Montreal Real Estate?

 Montreal is a beautiful and historic city in Quebec, but is it a good market for investment?
-It’s renowned throughout Canada for having much lower rents than the other large cities of Toronto and Vancouver, so the wise investor may think that Montreal isn’t worth considering, but a closer look at the data suggests that this could be the next place in Canada building toward a red hot real estate surge, so you may want to start looking at the development coming to the region.
+It’s renowned throughout Canada for having much lower rents than the other large cities, so the wise investor may think that Montreal isn’t worth considering, but a closer look at the data suggests that this could be the next place in Canada building toward a red hot real estate surge, so you may want to start looking at the development coming to the region.

 As of 2016, it has a population of 4.1 million.
 The population growth has largely tapered off in recent years, but that’s expected to change due to Canada’s influx of immigrants into the country.
 Out of all the immigrants coming to Canada, 13.9% to 14.6% are expected to call Montreal home, attributing to the city’s population projection of 5 million inhabitants by 2031.

 In addition to its projected growth, it is also full of people who rent their homes.
 According to a demographics study, 63% of its homes are rented.
 The rental rates are still much lower than the GTA, with the median one bedroom unit going for $1,310 per month.
 This is still much higher than most of the country, however, and investors should be encouraged by the average rental price per square foot of $17.21.
 This represents a 251% increase from 2006.

 With the average price per square foot being $533 in 2017, condos here are still much more affordable than the other large cities.
 This average price also indicates a 9% growth over the 2017’s four quarters.